 Posted by Bernice Lacerna

-Bernice is a Media Coordinator with Recruitics.
+Bernice is no longer with Recruitics.
+During her time with us, Bernice was a Media Coordinator.
 She graduated from UC Davis with a degree in Psychology and Communications and a minor in Asian American Studies.
 Bernice is passionate about advocating for equity and fostering community.
 When she’s not strategizing and executing client campaigns, you can find Bernice either at a music festival or cuddling with her two cats.